relapse

 Every situation is different when it comes to relapse.
 Generally, a relapse happens due to a trigger.
 It can be a withdrawal symptom, untreated mental illness, or a lack of support.

-You should plan for relapse to prepare yourself in case it happens.
+It would be best if you planned for relapse to prepare yourself in case relapse happens.

 You can do things to help your son or daughter avoid relapses and stay in recovery.